LLCs are a popular business structure for small businesses. They give you flexibility, liability protection, and (potentially) a lower tax bill.

 Step 3: File your articles of organization

 Your LLC’s articles of organization are a simple signed document that states the name of your business, the names of its members, and the business’s address.
-Where you file this document varies by state, so consult your state government’s website for information about state fees and where to file (here, for example, is Delaware’s).
+Where you file this document varies by state, so consult your state government’s website for information about state filing fees and where to file (here, for example, is Delaware’s).

 Within a few weeks, your state should get back to you with a letter officially certifying the creation of your LLC.